LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/unit-testing-in-action.rst

 In the case of ``isPalindrome``, the most obvious edge case would be that of the empty string, ``""``.
 This is the smallest possible string that we can use when calling ``isPalindrome``.
 Not only is it the smallest, but it is essentially *different* from the next longest string, ``"a"``---one has characters and one doesn't.

 Should the empty string be considered a palindrome?
-That decision is up to us, the programmer, and there is not right or wrong answer.
-In our case, we have decided to take a very literal definition of the term "palindrome" by considering case and whitespace.
+That decision is up to us, the programmer, and there is no right or wrong answer.
+In our case, we decided to take a very literal definition of the term "palindrome" by considering case and whitespace.
 In other words, our definition says that a string is a palindrome exactly when it equals its reverse.
 Since the reverse of ``""`` is also ``""``, it makes sense to consider the emtpy string a palindrome.

 Let's add this test case to our spec: